-I offer affordable psychotherapy or recovery mentoring to those struggling with eating disorders.
+I offer affordable psychotherapy and coaching to those struggling with their mental health.
 I work with people - not a diagnosis.
 Over the years, I have worked extensively with people struggling with eating disorders.
 I have worked in various well-known treatment facilities among individuals at all levels of care.
 I have been witness to all types of eating disorders and know that no disorder looks the same.
+I also have experience with addiction, mood disorders, trauma, gender issues, sexuality, and relationship struggles.
 As a mental health provider, I am here to learn about your experience and where you wish to go in the future.

 I come from a client-centered perspective where we will work collaboratively to find a recovery approach that feels best for you.
 I am also a trained yoga teacher, as well as a professional artist.
 I have seen the power of merging these aspects into my work to deepen the client's exploration of their creativity and connection with their body.

 I chose this line of work because I am passionate about empowering individuals to reach their full potential.
 Each person is unique, and it is an honor to walk alongside them in their journey towards well-being.
 Every step along the therapeutic journey demonstrates the bravery which accompanies vulnerability, and that is a joy to witness.